aquasecurity/community/Readme.md

 **Non-code**: Sometimes Open Source contributions are not about code at all.
 For example, you could make a video explaining our tools, or write an article about how you used it, which creates value and helps the ecosystem just as much as writing code.

+examples:
+1.

 ## Contribution workflow

 1. Only contributions to the participating repos will be considered.
 2. Eligible contributions must start with a Github Issue describing the work item.
   a.
 For non-code contributions, please create an issue in this repository ([Hacktoberfest](https://github.com/aquasecurity/Hacktoberfest)).
+  b. idea for a contribution that doesn match
 3. Create a Pull Request with your contribution.
   a.
 Read the contributions guidelines for the relevant project.
   b.
 Link to the relevant Issue in the PR description.